kevinatown/nini/week3/python_notes.md

 * boolean - only ever take one of two values.
 	- In Python, we define booleans using the keywords True and False
 	-  A value of True corresponds to an integer value of 1, and will behave the same.
 A value of False corresponds to an integer value of 0.
+* % - operator after the string is used to combine a string with variables
+	- If you'd like to print a variable that is an integer, you can "pad" it with zeros using %02d.
+The 0 means "pad with zeros", the 2 means to pad to 2 characters wide, and the d means the number is a signed integer (can be positive or negative)